maunope/solariUdineAutoPilot/README.md

 <img src="displaycodes.png" width="640px" alt="Optional display fields">

+**Q:**  How can I tell if my eeprom is corrupted or simply requires initialization?

+**A:**  "Adj. time" on the display or "No valid time set in eeprom, please adjust clock" on the Serial are good news.

 **Q:**(some random problem not covered here)

 **A:** Hook up a serial cable, some debug info is sent through